 Our executive officers, who report directly to our Board of Directors, are provided to us by our Manager under an Executive Services Agreement with retroactive effect from the closing date of our IPO.
-Under the agreement, our Manager is entitled to an executive services fee of \$38,000 per annum, for the initial five-year term, payable in equal monthly installments and automatically renews for successive five-year terms unless terminated earlier.
-The Executive Services Agreement had an initial term of five years and, on November 18, 2018, has been automatically renewed for successive five-year terms, unless terminated earlier.
+Under the agreement, our Manager is entitled to an executive services fee of €538,000 per annum, for the initial five-year term, payable in equal monthly instalments and automatically renews for successive five-year terms unless terminated earlier.
+Subsequent to the initial term, the Executive Services Agreement automatically renewed in November 2018 and November 2023.